Top Mistakes Online Instructors Make (And How To Avoid Them)

 - Stay up to date with tech tools.
 Keep an eye on new technologies and developments used for online teaching.
 You derive information about most current events in the world of technologies by following podcasts, picking through blogs, and publications posted regarding this industry.
 Don’t overwhelm your students with too many tech tools though.
 Most people just simply don’t have enough time tinkering around all the innovations.

 Since online students mostly learn through self-study, structuring a day, and staying on track with assignments can be challenging for some.
-That’s why providing feedback and evaluations is really important for giving learners the right direction.
-Timely feedback shows either there was obvious progress in studies or whether a student needs to identify areas they are struggling with.
-It is also a good chance to suggest or recommend more useful methods and exercises used for improvements.
+That’s why providing timely feedback, online class tips, and evaluations is really important.
+That way learners will know that they are all on the same page and going in the right direction.
+Timely feedback shows either there was obvious progress in studies or whether a student needs to identify areas they are struggling with, so interact while teaching.
+It is also a good way of suggesting or recommending more useful methods and exercises used for improvements of learning.

-Teaching feedback can be provided in the following ways: videos, responses in written format, audio recordings.
+Teaching feedback can be provided in the following ways: videos, responses in written format, audio recordings, teacher comments.
 Written feedback is given directly in the Learning Management systems or (LMS).
 In some LMSs (such as Canvas) there are already built-in voice and video recorders.

 Here are some software used for free in case the LMS you’ve been using does not allow either video or audio feedback: